-- Before buying a toy or allowing you child to play with a toy that he or she has received as a gift, read the instructions carefully.
+- Before buying a toy or allowing your child to play with a toy that he or she has received as a gift, read the instructions carefully.
 Consider your child’s age when purchasing a toy or game.

 - Young children can choke on small parts contained in toys or games.
 The general rule of thumb is that if it’s small enough to fit in the mouths of babies and toddlers, it’s too small to play with.

 - Keep a special eye on small pieces, including button batteries and magnets.
-In addition to toys, button batteries are often found in musical greeting cards, remote controls, hearing aids and other small electronics.
+In addition to toys, button batteries are often found in musical greeting cards, remote controls, hearing aids, and other small electronics.
 Keep them away from young children and call your health care provider immediately if your child swallows one.

 - Remove strings and ribbons from toys before giving them to young children.

 Blow out candles and store matches out of reach

 - Keep holiday candles at least 12 inches away from anything that can burn, and don’t forget to blow them out when you leave the room or before you go to sleep.

 - Make a habit of placing matches and lighters in a safe place, out of children’s reach.
 Avoid novelty lighters or lighters that look like toys.